solita/solita.github.com/_posts/2025-11-17-speed-up-node-data-processing.md

 }
 ```

 Here we do not wait for file writing to complete, but schedule it and immediately continue processing the next file.
-This looks better from performance perspective, but error checking is still missing and we do not wait for those background operations to complete.
+However, error checking is still missing and we do not wait for those background operations to complete.
 Let's fix it:

 ```js
 const writePromises = [];